lctproj/lctproj/README.md

-Greetings!!
+<strong>Greetings!!<strong/>

 I'm Gordon.

-Currently at my final year in CUHK, majoring in Mathematics and minoring in Computer Science.
+I'm currently in my final year at CUHK, majoring in Mathematics and minoring in Computer Science.
 I have experience in several full-stack web development projects, so feel free to check them out.
 And always grinding hard to learn the latest technologies.

 I'm familiar with (in no particular order):
 <br/>